 According to a recent independent study from The Ponemon Institute, 2 out of 3 insider threat incidents are caused by employee or contractor mistakes.
 These incidents may include a breach in cybersecurity policy, including the duplication, exfiltration, and/or leakage of data.

-In an attempt to reduce the risk, many have implemented traditional Data Loss Prevention (DLP) solutions to monitor communication channels (ports, protocols or storage locations) and prevent certain data from leaving the corporate perimeter based on pre-defined rules.
-For example, DLP could be configured to automatically remove or quarantine a spreadsheet saved to a file server if it contains PII or financial data.
+In an attempt to reduce this risk, many organizations have implemented traditional DLP solutions to monitor communication channels (ports, protocols or storage locations) and prevent certain data from leaving the corporate perimeter based on predefined rules.
+For example, DLP could be configured to automatically remove or quarantine a spreadsheet saved to a file server if it contains personally identifying information (PII) or financial data.

 While DLP aims to prevent data loss, on its own it hasn’t been particularly effective at addressing the dynamic needs of employees and contractors in the pursuit of performing their duties.
 With the growing popularity of remote work, and the “work from anywhere” trend, it is near impossible to rely on a data-centric solution like DLP alone.
 The fact is, your people can create, modify, and share information separate from a DLP-controlled source.
 User activity needs to be taken into account alongside any data-specific interactions to be able to have full contextual visibility into perceived threats.

 The Productivity Challenge